 Tobacco is the leading preventable cause of death and illness in Canada.
 Each year, tobacco use is responsible for about one-third of all cancers and an estimated 13,000 deaths in Ontario.
 There is no safe level of tobacco use or exposure to second-hand smoke.
 By quitting or not starting, serious illness and death can be prevented.

 In Northwestern Ontario, the rate of smoking is about the same as the provincial average.

-The Northwestern Health Unit works to prevent youth from starting to use tobacco, protect people from second-hand smoke, and can help tobacco users quit.
+The Northwestern Health Unit works to prevent youth from starting to use tobacco and vape products, protect people from second-hand smoke/vapour, and can help tobacco users quit.
 The following programs and services are offered by the health unit:

-- Supporting smoke-free outdoor space by-laws and smoke-free housing.
+Supporting smoke/vape-free outdoor space by-laws and smoke/vape-free housing

 Learn more about: